IBM Cloud Docs

 New Tune be Example methods

 The service includes eight new methods for working with the Tune by Example feature.
-The descriptions of the new methods that follow provide links to their entries in the API & SDK reference.
+The descriptions of the new methods that follow provide links to their entries in the API and SDK reference.
 You might need to select the Curl tab of the reference to see the new methods.

 Activity Tracker actions are available for all new Tune by Example events.
 For more information, see Tune by Example events.